AbhigyanSen/ABP/ProfileModeration/Version9/readme.md

-# Profile Moderation System - Version 10 (Gradio Testing)
+# Face Occlusion Detection - Version 9 (Discarded Version)

 ## Overview
-> Version 10 of the Profile Moderation System integrates advanced image processing techniques and AI models for image validation and testing it using Gradio.
-This version introduces improved modularity and enhanced performance for NSFW detection, face cropping, eyewear detection, and object classification.
-It supports image URLs, base64-encoded image data, and provides a seamless experience in moderating profile images.
+> Version 9 of the Face Occlusion Detection project introduces significant improvements and optimizations in the image processing pipeline.
+This update focuses on enhancing image handling (support for base64 image data), refactoring functions for better modularity, and improving model performance for NSFW detection, face cropping, and classification tasks.

 ## Model Configuration Update